ANALYTICS SOLUTIONS2025-11-03

 For teams to leverage operational data effectively, they must rely on a single source of truth, i.e., a consistent data set to inform their decisions.

-For this, they need to establish a baseline metric of data accuracy that everyone in the company must follow.
-It has often been found that enterprises face data-related hurdles, such as multiple sources of data, a lack of collaboration between teams, and low data accuracy.
+To do this, they need to establish a baseline data accuracy metric that everyone in the company must follow.
+It has often been found that enterprises face data-related hurdles, including multiple data sources, limited cross-team collaboration, and low data accuracy.

 There are many other questions that you need to answer before embarking on the data analytics journey; we’ve barely listed the two most important ones.